 Plastic utensils look cheap, breakdown over time, and can leach harmful chemicals into food.
 They are a major contributor to kitchen-related landfill and take thousands of years to disintegrate.

 Plus, there is barely a house in the country that doesn’t have a draw full of unused items.
-If you truly want an eco-friendly kitchen, don’t be a slave to the draw.

 Alternative 1.
 Bamboo